mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 [@Fig:ch5_fig09] compares the predictions of both theoretical frameworks for varying repressor copy numbers and repressor-DNA affinities.
 The solid lines are directly computed from Eq. $\ref{seq_fold_change_thermo}$.
-The hollow triangles and the solid circles, represent the fold-change in mRNA and protein respectively as computed from the moment dynamics.
-To compute the fold-change from the kinetic picture we first numerically integrate the moment dynamics for both the two- and the three-state promoter (See [@Fig:ch5_fig08] for the unregulated case) and then average the time series accounting for the probability of cells being sampled at each stage of the cell cycle as defined in Eq. $\ref{seq_moment_avg}$ .
+The hollow triangles and the solid circles represent the fold-change in mRNA and protein, respectively, as computed from the moment dynamics.
+To compute the fold-change from the kinetic picture, we first numerically integrate the moment dynamics for both the two- and the three-state promoter (See [@Fig:ch5_fig08] for the unregulated case) and then average the time series accounting for the probability of cells being sampled at each stage of the cell cycle as defined in Eq. $\ref{seq_moment_avg}$.
 The small systematic deviations between both models come partly from the simplifying assumption that the repressor copy number, and therefore the repressor on rate $k^{(r)}_{\text{on}}$ remains constant during the cell cycle.
-In principle the gene producing the repressor protein itself is also subjected to the same duplication during the cell cycle, changing therefore the mean repressor copy number for both stages.
+In principle, the gene producing the repressor protein itself is also subjected to the same duplication during the cell cycle, changing, therefore, the mean repressor copy number for both stages.

 ![**Comparison of the equilibrium and kinetic reressor titration predictions.**
 The equilibrium model (solid lines) and the kinetic model with variation over